• Skip to primary navigation

 Recipe updated on 12.8.19

 Cassava Cake is a Filipino Delicacy in the Philippines.
-It is rich, creamy, custard-like, and coconutty with a little texture from the grated cassava.
+It is rich, creamy, custard-like, and coconutty with a little texture from the grated cassava and it’s gluten-free!

-Love Filipino desserts?
-Try reader favorites Buko Pandan (Coconut Pand in Pearls), Mango Float, and Binignit (Dessert Coconut Soup).
+Love Filipino snacks?
+Try reader favorites Buko Pandan (Coconut Pand in Pearls), Mango Float, Binignit (Dessert Coconut Soup), or Cassava Bibingka.

 When I actually started to enjoy eating Filipino Desserts, Cassava Cake was one of the first dishes I came to love and enjoy.
 There are so many different Cassava Cake versions out there, but this is an easy one to start with.
 Let me know how it goes!